 Schools have extra responsibilities to help young people in care do well.

 Many young people in care do well in their education.
-But as a group children in care do not achieve as well at school as their peers, so schools need to give them more support and pay extra attention to their needs.
-In turn, schools get extra funding and support to help them do this.
+But as a group, children in care don't achieve as well at school as their peers, so schools need to give them more support and pay extra attention to their needs.
+Schools can get extra funding and support to help them do this.

 What the school needs to do